code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-7/Protocols/HTTP/README.md

 <a name=pac></a>
 #### PAC(proxy auto-configuration) File
 - This is a Javascript file that instructs a browser to forward traffic to a particular [proxy server](/System-Design/Concepts/Proxy_Servers), instead of directly to the destination server.
 All browsers support PAC File.
-- Limitations of PAC
+- **Limitations of PAC**
   - Can only send web traffic, not other(eg: video, audio).
   - Admin user can change proxy address(to which requests need to go) in PAC.
+Also admin can completely disable it.
 ```c
 //Example of PAC File
 function FindProxyForURL(url, host) {